Checkmate50/mentoring/README.md

-# mentoring
+# Mentoring Stuff
-A repository for examples while mentoring
+A repository for examples while mentoring.
+See your relevant folder for the examples